adamr14/tokemon/README.txt

 When clicked, the instructions for general game play and battling as well as some tips are shown in a series of pages inside an animated book.
 Different characters and objects are also scattered throughout the pages of the instructions.

+NOTE: Please extract all the files from the submitted zip file onto your local drive.